ashanp/SolidPrinciples/README.md

 D - Dependency Inversion Principle (DIP)
 ----------------------------------------
-It states that high-level modules should not depend (tightly coupled) on low-level modules; both should depend on abstractions.
-Additionally, abstractions should not depend on details; details should depend on abstractions.
-This helps in decoupling the code and makes it more maintainable and flexible.
-EX:- a Mouse and a Keyboard should not depend on a computer.
-If we use a wireless Keyboard or Mouse then we have to change the computer. therefore we need to use interfaces to do theses.
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

+Instead of this:
+OrderService → MySQLDatabase
+You design:
+OrderService → Database (interface)
+MySQLDatabase → implements Database

+Now the high-level business logic depends on an interface, not a concrete class.
+That is Dependency Inversion.
+It inverts the traditional dependency direction.

 https://www.youtube.com/watch?v=kF7rQmSRlq0